 What is a real estate investor?

-A real estate investor is someone who buys real estate for investment purposes, with the intention of holding the asset for long-term return on investment.
+A real estate investor buys real estate for investment purposes, with the intention of holding the asset for long-term return on investment.
 Examples of real estate investors include:

-- An individual registered as a limited liability company (LLC) who owns commercial real estate, like an apartment complex or self-storage facility, holds the property for investment purposes (typically several years), and has very little active role in the day-to-day management of the property.
+- An individual who is registered as a limited liability company (LLC) and owns commercial real estate, such as an apartment complex or self-storage facility, holds the property for investment purposes (typically for several years), and has very little interaction in the day-to-day management of the property.

 - An individual who sold their primary residence in an installment sale and is now collecting income from the mortgage note.

-Again, these instances are obvious examples of who would be classified as a real estate investor, but the internal revenue code does not necessarily have a clear definition between the two.
-There are many more scenarios where someone could qualify as a real estate investor beyond the examples above.
+Again, these instances are obvious examples of who would be classified as a real estate investor, but the Internal Revenue Code does not necessarily provide a clear definition of either.
+There are many more scenarios in which someone could qualify as a real estate investor beyond the examples above.

-Tax implications of being a real estate dealer vs. and investor
+Tax implications of being a real estate dealer vs. an investor

-The main reason people strive to stay a real estate investor rather than a real estate dealer is because of the tax implications.
+People strive to stay real estate investors, rather than real estate dealers, mainly because of the tax implications.
 Real estate investors are taxed much more favorably than dealers and receive several tax benefits, including:

-Properties held by a dealer are not seen as a capital asset; therefore, dealers are not able to depreciate the asset.
+Properties held by a dealer are not seen as capital assets; therefore, dealers are unable to depreciate the asset.
 Additionally, the gains made from real estate transactions are taxed as ordinary income, which is subject to higher income tax rates than long-term capital gains (up to 39%).

-This means the dealer may be subject to self-employment tax (FICA tax), in addition to paying ordinary taxes on their profits as long as the property is not held in an entity such as an LLC.
-Dealers do have one positive tax advantage, which is that their gains are considered ordinary, meaning they can use any losses to offset the gains.
+This means the dealer may be subject to paying not only self-employment tax (FICA tax) but also ordinary taxes on their profits as long as the property is not held in an entity such as an LLC.
+Dealers do have one positive tax advantage: Their gains are considered ordinary, meaning they can use any losses to offset the gains.

 As you can see, this classification can make a big difference in your overall tax liability as a taxpayer.
 While being a real estate investor is favorable from a tax perspective, there is nothing wrong with being a real estate dealer.